 …and use them.
 A post about how to stay organized as a work at home mom telling you to “make lists” might seem like kind of a “duh” but don’t overlook the obvious.
 A good organizational routine should be pretty basic.
 If it’s overly complicated, you probably won’t stick with it.

 I also do other lists…sometimes I do generic “things I need to do this week” lists or “blog posts I need to write” lists.
-Since I travel so much in 2018 (I am closing out the year with 28 trips, isn’t that insane?) one of my most valuable list-making tools is lists of “things I need to do before I leave.”
+Since I travel so much in (or at least I did before COVID-19) one of my most valuable list-making tools is lists of “things I need to do before I leave.”
 Those lists have pretty much saved my bacon since my normal work rhythm is altered during and right after trips…as much as I tell myself I’m going to work on the road, I’m terrible at it.

 3. Set office hours…